Guide

 contribution_margin_% = contribution_margin_per_customer / MRR

-This is the number that says whether each individual customer is profitable.
-Aggregate it across the customer base and you get gross margin in the classical sense, but the interesting analysis is the distribution, not the average.
+This is the number that says whether each customer is profitable.
+Aggregate it across the customer base and you get gross margin in the classical sense, but the useful analysis is the distribution, not the average.

 Cost per feature / per workflow

-cost_per_feature_month = Σ cost_per_request tagged to that feature
+cost_per_feature_month = sum of cost_per_request tagged to that feature

 contribution_margin_per_feature = revenue - cost - other_variable